 This paper applies machine learning techniques on flow pattern prediction, which has tremendous practical usages and scientific merits.
 The developed model is better than current existing semi-analytical or classical correlations in matching the laboratory database.

 Nowadays, unloading gas wells with coiled tubing is a common application to the field.
-However, there is still lack of adequate understanding of dynamic behavior of the unloading process.
-Especially, there is no mature dynamic simulator for this unloading process in China.
-Therefore, it is necessary to study the dynamic process of liquid unloading with coiled tubing for parameter analysis and optimization.
-This paper studies dynamic process of liquid unloading by gas lift with coiled tubing.
-This unloading process includes three stages: liquid rising in tubing, liquid slug production, and liquid production by entrainment.
-In each stage, the mass and linear momentum conversation equations are applied to each component of the system.
+However, it still lacks of adequate understanding of dynamic behavior of the unloading process.
+This paper investigates the process of liquid unloading by gas lift with coiled tubing under transient condition.
+This unloading process can be divided into three stages: liquid rising in tubing, liquid slug production, and liquid production by entrainment.
+In each stage, the mass and linear momentum conversation equations are applied as governing equations.
 The components of each stage includes coiled tubing, coiled tubing-tubing annulus, liquid slug, gas bubble, and liquid film.
-And empirical correlations used in model include surface gas injection choke, check valve, friction factor, the relationship between the gas bubble and the liquid slug velocity, inflow performance relationship, and fluid properties.
-From the above, the dynamic model couples real-time change of inflow performance relationship with tubing performance.
-The LU factorization and the Euler method are used to derive the dynamic model, and program the dynamic model with the Visual Basic language to calculate and analyze all the variables describing a whole dynamic process as functions of time.
-Among all these variables, the most important ones include gas injection rates, pressures at various locations, positions of the liquid slug and gas bubble, and various velocities.
-Based on the dynamic model, the dynamic simulation of liquid unloading process is achieved, and the basis for design optimization of parameters is provided.
+Empirical correlations have been used including surface gas injection choke, check valve, friction factor, the relationship between the gas bubble and the liquid slug velocity, inflow performance relationship, and blackoil fluid properties.
+From the above, the dynamic model coupling real-time change of inflow performance relationship.
+Using the LU factorization and Euler's method to solve the proposed dynamic model in time domain.
+Among all these variables, the most important ones include gas injection rates, pressures at various locations, length of the liquid slug and gas bubble, and various velocities.
+By the simulation efforts, the mechanism of liquid unloading process is revealed.

 Sucker rod pumps provide mechanical energy to lift oil from bottom hole to surface when oil wells do not have enough energy to produce the oil through natural flow.
 It is efficient, simple, easy to be operated, and can be applied to slim holes, multiple completions, and high-temperature and viscous oils.
 The disadvantages include excessive friction in crooked holes, solid-sensitive problems, low efficiency in gassy wells, limited depth, and bulky volume.
 The load on the rod is one of the key factors that dictate the maintenance frequency of pumping unit, energy consumed to lift the fluid, and the optimization of pumping system operating parameters.